hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/chrome/_examples/driver.md

 **Classes:**

 *   `Driver`:  Likely a base class for interacting with web drivers (e.g., Chrome, Firefox).
-This code demonstrates how to create an instance of this class.
+This code demonStartes how to create an instance of this class.
 This class will be responsible for managing the WebDriver instance.
 Its methods likely handle various tasks such as navigating, interacting with elements, managing cookies, and handling other browser actions.

 *   `Chrome`: Likely a subclass of `Driver` that specifically configures and manages Chrome web drivers.
 This code utilizes both.

 **Functions:**

-*   `main()`: The main function orchestrates the demonstration examples.
+*   `main()`: The main function orcheStartes the demonStartion examples.
 Each example showcases a different use case, emphasizing the use of `Driver` and `Chrome`.
-This helps to illustrate the different features of the driver.
+This helps to illuStarte the different features of the driver.

 **Variables:**